 Both pilates and yoga can benefit seniors.
 If you’re deciding between the two, however, you’ll have some considerations to make before deciding.
 Namely: What is your goal?
 And: Where are you starting from, physically?

-If you want to increase flexibility, yoga is your answer.
+If you want to increase flexibility, yoga is your answer, especially restorative yoga.
 Stiffness is a common problem in senior citizens who don’t get a lot of physical activity in.
 Furthermore, staying seated for most of the day can cause stiffness and shorten muscles.
 Improving flexibility through yoga is a wonderful solution.

 If your goal is to get moving any way you can and you haven’t been moving very often recently, try yoga.
 A beginner’s class will have you doing soft stretches and simple yoga poses at the start.
 Props can also be used to help you ease in and out of each posture more fluidly.